- Competitive Analysis

 1. Make Your Website Fast, Effective & Mobile-Friendly

 Are you prepared to win over new customers with your 2019 online marketing strategy?
 If you don’t have a website, building a website is step one to reach your customers online, anytime, anywhere.
+At least 75% of consumers admit to judging a company’s credibility based on its website design alone.
+Considering 92% of consumers look at websites when deciding which local contractor to use, you can’t afford to have an out-of-date design.

 A few things to keep in mind when you build your website: